Mark Nelson (offensive lineman)

-Mark David Nelson (born June 22, 1964) is a former American football offensive tackle who played for the Kansas City Chiefs of the National Football League (NFL).
+Mark David Nelson (born June 22, 1964) is an American former professional football offensive tackle who played for the Kansas City Chiefs of the National Football League (NFL).
 He played college football at three different places, Normandale, Iowa State, and Bowling Green.

 Nelson played just one game in his career as a replacement player during the 1987 NFL strike.

 After his short career he worked at Toledo Hospital (1988–1992), Muskingum College (1992–1995), Utah State University (1995–2000), and University of Colorado at Boulder (2000–2005), before being hired by the University of Minnesota as the Director of Intercollegiate Academic Counseling and Student Services.